On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 \subsubsection{Fair Allocation of Indivisible Goods}

-Let us now move to consider papers that do not assume that the mechanisms are Pareto-efficient, mainly in the context of fair allocation.
+{We} move to consider papers that do not assume {Pareto-efficiency}, mainly in the context of fair allocation.
 There is extensive research on fair allocation, much more than we can survey in this section.
 The reader is referred to the books \cite{brams1996fair,moulin2004fair} and surveys \cite{AzizSurvey2022, fairSurvey2022} for background.
-We next discuss some paper that are most related to ours.
+We next discuss some {papers} that are most related to ours.

 The work of Amanatidis et al. \cite{AmanatidisBCM17} characterizes truthful partition mechanisms for two agents.
 As all goods must be allocated and as there are only two agents, the mechanism is trivially non-bossy.
-Unlike our paper, that paper consider mechanisms that are not constrained to be neutral, and thus the set of truthful mechanisms is much richer than only serial-quota mechanisms.
-On the other hand, we are able to present characterizations for more than two agents, and for mechanisms that are allowed not to allocate all goods, by focusing on neutral mechanisms (with an explicit assumption of non-bossiness).
-It is an interesting open problem to extend the characterization of \cite{AmanatidisBCM17} beyond two agents without the assumption of neutrality. {Their earlier work \cite{AmanatidisBM16} provides some general bounds on the fairness of truthful mechanisms in different models, especially the case when there are two agents.}
+Unlike our paper, {the} paper {considers} mechanisms that are not constrained to be neutral, and thus the set of truthful mechanisms is much richer than only serial-quota mechanisms.
+On the other hand, we are able to present characterizations for more than two agents, and for mechanisms that are allowed not to allocate all goods, by focusing on neutral mechanisms (with an explicit assumption of non-bossiness). {The earlier work of \cite{AmanatidisBM16} provides some general bounds on the fairness of truthful mechanisms in different models, especially the case when there are two agents.}

+In the context of assignment of chores (items of negative value), \cite{ijcai2019p9} has studied the power of truthful {mechanisms}, presenting bounds on MMS approximation of serial-quota mechanisms for both the ordinal and the cardinal models.
+The paper {leaves} gaps between its upper and lower bounds on the obtainable MMS approximation, and it might be possible to close those gaps (likely proving the upper bounds are tight) by presenting a characterization of truthful (non-bossy and neutral) mechanisms for the assignment of chores.

 The issue of dependence on item names was discussed in several papers on fair allocation \cite{BF22,BabaioffF2024}.
-The paper \cite{BF22} defines a general notion of a ``share" for agents with equal entitlements, and requires shares to satisfy ``name-independence", which is essentially neutrality, but for shares rather than mechanisms.
-The paper \cite{BabaioffF2024} extends the definition to agents with arbitrary entitlements, and study both the case that share are required to be ``name-independent", and the case they do not.
+The paper \cite{BF22} defines a general notion of a ``share'' for agents with equal entitlements, and requires shares to satisfy ``name-independence'', which is essentially neutrality, but for shares rather than mechanisms.
+The paper \cite{BabaioffF2024} extends the definition to agents with arbitrary entitlements, and studies both the case {where shares} are required to be ``name-independent'', and the case they do not.